Nominal Recursors as Epi-Recursors: Extended Technical Report: Comparing recursors

 \begin{defi} \rm $r'= (\Bcat,T,\alb \Ccat',I',R')$ is \emph{quasi-stronger} than $r = (\Bcat,T,\Ccat,I,R)$, written $r' \wgeq r$, when there exists an initial segment $(\Bcat_0,(m(B):o(B)\ra B)_{B \in \Obj{\Bcat}})$ of $\Bcat$ such that, for all $g: T \ra B$ definable by $r$, there exists a morphism $g_0: T \ra o(B)$ such that $g_0$ is definable by $r'$ and $g = m(B) \circ g_0$. \end{defi}

-Thus, $r' \wgeq r$ says that what $r$ can define is obtainable from what $r'$ can define up to composition with a morphism that only depends on the target object in the base category. $\wgeq$ is a preorder weaker than $\geq$.
-We write $r \simeq r'$ to mean that $r' \wgeq r$ and $r \wgeq r'$ both hold, i.e., $r$ and $r'$ have quasi-equal strengths. \looseness=-1
+Thus, $r' \wgeq r$ says that what $r$ can define is obtainable from what $r'$ can define up to composition with a morphism that only depends on the target object in the base category.
+Note that we use initial segments to make sure that the morphisms that ``fill the gap'' between the two recursors $r$ and $r'$ are given \emph{before hand}, so that they are independent from any specific recursively defined function (in particular, preventing bogus expressiveness orderings like the one exemplified above).